fernando-arraz/me/README.md

 I have a master's degree in mathematics and computation, with a machine learning specialization from UMinho - University of Minho, Portugal (http://www.math.uminho.pt/Default.aspx?tabid=7&pageid=82&lang=pt-PT),.

-Nowadays, I'm ongoing in a Ph.D. program more known as MAP - PDMA (https://map-pdma.up.pt/program/), Portugal.
+Nowadays, I'm ongoing in a Ph.D. program in applied mathematics more known as MAP - PDMA, Portugal (https://map-pdma.up.pt/program/).

 The main goal is to compare a couple of techniques for dimensionality reduction for application in clustering analysis, specifically in conditions where we handle data with high dimensions (much more features than samples: $n >> p$) as gene expression for cancer recognition.